ITU-BDSA-GROUP2/Chirp/docs/Report.md

 ## License

-To choose the license we started by looking at the website https://choosealicense.com/licenses/ to learn which license would fit our needs best, we immediately noticed the different types of permissions conditions and limitations. our group confirmed we wanted as few limitations and conditions as possible because it would be easier for the public to use our code.
-We Came to the conclusion to choose the MIT license.
+To choose the license we started by looking at the website https://choosealicense.com/licenses/ to learn which license there were and which one would fit our project best.
+We immediately noticed the different types of permissions, conditions and limitations. our group confirmed we wanted as few limitations and conditions as possible because it would be easier for the public to use our code.
+We came to the conclusion that the MIT license was the way to go.
 Just to be sure we asked our TA at one of our meetings if the license was suitable for our project and dependencies.
 He agreed and we opted for the MIT license.

 ## LLMs, ChatGPT, CoPilot, and others

 When we encountered difficult issues throughout the program and were unable to find an answer right away on the internet, we decided to get some help from ChatGPT.
-Sometimes it helped us, sometimes we didn't get any further.
+Sometimes it helped us, sometimes we did not get any further.
 Whenever we would commit anything that the AI either wrote for us or gave us inspiration for, we would write a commit message, that we had gotten help from ChatGPT.

 ```